phillipnunes/100-days-of-code/log.md

 ### Day 59: January 21 2019

 **Today's Progress**: Today I created all the relationships and migrations from my app, and I learned about configuration and environment.

+### Day 60: January 22 2019

+**Today's Progress**: Today I advanced more in my app layout and I learned more about middlewares and auth.